Healthy life expectancy: key points

 - The last major update of this section was completed in December 2013.
 It included 2012 HLE estimates for Scotland.

-- The next major update is due to be carried out in Spring 2014 (including deprivation quintiles and deciles).
+- The next major update is due to be carried out in Autumn 2014 (including deprivation quintiles and deciles).